Liverpool City Tramways

 A conductor and a driver pose with Horsecar No 330 in Litherland — photograph purportedly taken on 8th August 1903.
 The driver is Herbert Wagner of Litherland and this car formed the last horse-drawn service to run in Liverpool on 25th August 1903.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photo showing the conductor and driver in more detail.
-Both men are wearing single-breasted jackets with upright collars, along with 'pillbox' style kepis; the jackets bear a licence which appears to be smaller than that worn in company days, whilst the caps now carry the standard LCT cap badge (see later).
+An enlargement of the above photograph showing the conductor and driver in more detail.
+Both men are wearing single-breasted jackets with stand-up collars, along with drooping peak caps; the jackets bear a licence which appears to be smaller than that worn in company days, whilst the caps now carry the standard LCT cap badge (see later).

 LCT driver with Horsecar No 330 again, and a very new-looking electric tramcar (No 38) in the background — photo undated, but definitely taken between 1900 and 1903.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photo showing the driver in double-breasted greatcoat and kepi-style cap.
+An enlargement of the above photograph showing the driver in his double-breasted greatcoat and drooping-peak cap.

 Yet another shot of Horsecar 330, possibly taken on the last day of service, given the plethora of uniformed staff in attendance.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-Studio portrait of Liverpool tramwayman No D529, by Hamnett of 59 St James Place Liverpool - photo undated, but more than likely early Edwardian given the military-style cap and collar insignia (individual letters/numerals rather than one-piece badges).
+Studio portrait of Liverpool tramwayman No D529, by Hamnett of 59 St James Place Liverpool - photo undated, but more than likely early Edwardian given the tensioned-crown peaked cap and the collar insignia (individual letters/numerals rather than one-piece badges).
 Author's Collection.

-A blow-up of the above photo showing details of the collar insignia.
-The significance of the 'D' prefix to the employee number is unclear, but probably indicates that the bearer was a horse tram driver.
+An enlargement of the above photograph showing details of the collar insignia.
+The significance of the 'D' prefix to the employee number is unclear, but possibly indicated that the bearer was a horse tram driver.
 The epaulettes appear to carry the standard 'Liver Bird' badge.

 Motormen and conductors